things that go bump in the norm

 Stid: I see.
 The Jostled Norm is by definition jostled, not shattered.
 Invasions are too much for it.

 Zendexor: Oh, well, we can allow some invasions.
-They're permissible, so long as they are defeated before they get too far - as for example in Three To Conquer.
+They can be counted within the JN category so long as they are defeated before they get too far - as for example in Three To Conquer.
 Or we may not be vouchsafed the full story, as in Binary Z.

-Stid: Presumably, then, you would exclude The War of the Worlds, despite the splendid normal introductory scenes.
+Stid: Presumably, then, you would exclude The War of the Worlds, despite the splendidly normal introductory scenes.

 Zendexor: Ah, that wonderful, suspenseful beginning at Woking, with its poignant last-few-hours-of-peace feel!
-Yes, the book starts with a jostle, but soon goes far beyond and into "disaster" mode.
+Yes, the book starts with a jostled "everyday", but soon goes far beyond and into full-blown disaster mode.
 Therefore although it's a work of genius, it's not what I'm focusing on here.
-Nor is The Day of the Triffids, which slides into disaster even quicker; whereas the same author's The Midwich Cuckoos and Trouble with Lichen allow (to use my candle-metaphor) the flame of normal culture to burn calmly on because the wick remains surrounded by the wax.
+Nor is The Day of the Triffids, which slides into disaster even quicker; whereas the same author's The Midwich Cuckoos and Trouble with Lichen allow (to use my candle-metaphor) the flame of normal culture to burn calmly on, the wick surrounded by the wax.

 Stid: You know what, Zendexor, I'm starting to get metaphor-fatigue.